Not all insulation materials are the same, and they are not always interchangeable

 Notes: Fibres are volatile and installation can irritate the skin.
 Be sure to wear a mask, gloves and goggles.
 Make sure it is well installed- It doesn’t perform well if compressed, and gaps around studs and headers can actually encourage air convection causing heat loss.

 Fibreglass is moisture sensitive and should not be installed where it will be exposed to moisture.
 Despite how commonly it can be found insulating foundation walls, it should never be installed against a cold concrete wall.
-See our pages on basement mold for more on this.
+See our pages on how to avoid or get rid of mold in basements for more on this.

 Rockwool mineral fiber insulation: